philsc/vbox-tui/README.rst

    cd vbox-tui
    ./main.py

-Even though the window doesn't say so, you can hit the ``u`` key to access the USB view of a VM.
+You can hit the ``u`` key to access the USB view of a VM.
 Attach and detach USB devices with Space or Enter.

 Limitations